 - Wall and window air conditioning units

 If you find air leaks around your home, use the Department of Energy’s tips for sealing leaks.

 - Check exterior corners, making sure the two sides match up perfectly and there are no gaps

 - See if there are cracks or holes around outdoor water faucets

 - Make sure siding is correctly aligned with windows and chimneys

 - Search for gaps where siding or bricks meet your foundation

-An at-home energy assessment can be effective for a number of air leaks in your home, but for even more energy savings, bring in a professional.
-Experts can do a comprehensive energy assessment, including a blower door test that can help detect major sources of energy loss in your home, and let you know how best to fix them for greater energy efficiency.
-Contact Winnipeg Supply Service Experts in Winnipeg for a professional energy assessment at .
+A DIY energy assessment can be effective for a number of air leaks in your home, but for even more energy savings, call in a professional.
+Experts can conduct a comprehensive energy assessment, including a blower door test that can help find major sources of energy loss in your home, and let you know how best to fix them for greater energy efficiency.
+Contact Winnipeg Supply Service Experts in Winnipeg for a professional energy assessment at 204-800-0613.